SwiftDevJournal/JiraKit/README.md

 Swift data structures for Jira's REST API v3.

-I ran the [create-api command line app](https://github.com/CreateAPI/CreateAPI), supplying a JSON file for Jira's REST API.
-JiraKit is the Swift Package that create-api generated.
-I created this package so you don't have to install and run create-api yourself.
+I ran the [Create API command line app](https://github.com/CreateAPI/CreateAPI), supplying a JSON file for Jira's REST API.
+JiraKit is the Swift Package that CreateAPI generated.
+I created this package so you don't have to install and run CreateAPI yourself.

 ## Requirements